-Draft LEA Turnaround Plan Indicators Turnaround Principle # For each school in the turnaround plan category, the district n/a ensures that the chosen Turnaround Model option (e.g., transformation model, Restart, etc.) reflects the particular strengths and weaknesses of the school.
-The LEA examines its policies and makes modifications as 1 needed to provide operational flexibility for principals in order to support school turnaround plans in key areas (e.g., scheduling, staff, curriculum, and budget).
-The LEA reviews the capacity of principals in schools required to 1 implement turnaround plans and determines whether an existing principal has the necessary competencies to lead the turnaround effort (e.g., based on his/her track record or leadership capacity) or whether the principal needs to be replaced with a stronger, more effective leader.
-The LEA ensures that a school leadership team made up of the 1 principal and diverse staff representatives is in place to make decisions of substance in schools required to implement turnaround plans.
-Turnaround Draft LEA Turnaround Plan Indicators Principle # For schools required to implement turnaround plans, the LEA 2 aligns professional development with identified needs as based upon staff evaluation results, student performance, and other pertinent sources of data.
-The LEA reviews the quality of all staff members in schools 2 required to implement turnaround plans and retains only those who have the ability to support the turnaround plan.

-The LEA has policies and practices in place that prevent ineffective teachers from transferring to schools that are required to implement turnaround plans.
-2 The LEA allocates resources (e.g., financial and human capital) 3 to support extended learning time in schools required to submit turnaround plans.
+Draft-LEA Turnaround Plan Indicators Turnaround Principle # For each school in the turnaround plan category, the district ensures that the chosen Turnaround Model option (e.g., transformation model, Restart, etc.) reflects the particular strengths and weaknesses of the school. n/a The LEA examines its policies and makes modifications as needed to provide operational flexibility for principals in order to support school turnaround plans in key areas (e.g., scheduling, staff, curriculum, and budget).
+1 The LEA reviews the capacity of principals in schools required to implement turnaround plans and determines whether an existing principal has the necessary competencies to lead the turnaround effort (e.g., based on his/her track record or leadership capacity) or whether the principal needs to be replaced with a stronger, more effective leader.
+1 The LEA ensures that a school leadership team made up of the principal and diverse staff representatives is in place to make decisions of substance in schools required to implement turnaround plans.
+1 For schools required to implement turnaround plans, the LEA aligns professional development with identified needs as based upon staff evaluation results, student performance, and other pertinent sources of data.
+2 The LEA reviews the quality of all staff members in schools required to implement turnaround plans and retains only those who have the ability to support the turnaround plan.
+2 The LEA has policies and practices in place that prevent ineffective teachers from transferring to schools that are required to implement turnaround plans.
+2 The LEA allocates resources (e.g., financial and human capital) to support extended learning time in schools required to submit turnaround plans.
+3